 CARLETON UNIVERSITY, OTTAWA, CANADA

-The call for submissions is now open!
-Submit your abstract here.
+The call for submissions has been extended!
+Submit your abstract here until

 IST 2019 is hosted by the School of Public Policy and Administration at Carleton University in association with the Sustainability Transitions Research Network (STRN).

 Over the past few decades the damage being done to global ecosystems by established development trajectories has become increasingly evident.
 In many sectors and regions sustainability transitions are gathering pace as new technologies, business models and social practices begin to transform existing systems of social provisioning.
 Yet the current political context is difficult.
 And in some areas there is increasing resistance to transformative change that promotes sustainability.
 Above all, progress remains slow when compared to the scale of damage being done to ecosystems and the climate.